![[ANZ Furs]](ANZ&AP.GIF) |

 German countryside

-British comedy - The Fast Show, Red Dwarf, It Ain't 'Arf 'Ot Mum, 'Allo 'Allo,
+British comedy - The Fast Show, Red Dwarf, It Ain't 'Arf 'Ot Mum, 'Allo 'Allo, Mr Bean

-Music by the Propellerheads, Icehouse, Queen, some Midnight Oil, The Shadows,
+Music by the Propellerheads, Icehouse, Queen, some Midnight Oil, The Shadows, Jethro Tull, lots of stuff from the seventies

 Orchestral movie themes - especially the "Apollo 13" soundtrack